-- Thymus gland and blood marrow produce white blood cells
+- Thymus gland and blood marrow, which produce white blood cells.

-- Spleen, lymph nodes, and liver trap microorganisms and foreign bodies and provide an area for the immune system to generate a response
+- Spleen, lymph nodes, and liver, which trap microorganisms and foreign bodies and provide an area for the immune system to generate a response.

 A compromised immune system is rarely caused by illness.
 In most cases, disease is caused by a weakened immune system.
 Of course, some illnesses, such as Feline Leukemia Virus, can strike whether your cat is healthy or not, but stress, obesity, boredom, and poor nutrition are all major contributors to disease.

 Skin infections, repeated parasite infections, and initially minor infections or diseases that progress into significant health difficulties due to the body's inability to defend itself are all signs of a weakened immune system.
 Frequent eye or upper respiratory infections in cats are also signs of a weakened immune system.

 How Can I Boost My Cat's Immune System?

 There are a number of cat immune system boosters.
 Follow these recommendations below and your cat can live a healthier, happier, and longer life.

 Nutrition is the number one best immune booster for cats.
 Many commercial pet foods contain fillers, by-products, and synthetic preservatives.
 Not every diet is created equally.
 Ensuring you are feeding a species-appropriate, well-balanced diet is critical.